Air-Gapped profile Transaction Security Broker (TSB)

 Modern financial and digital asset systems require granular access controls for transaction authorization.
 These controls often involve group-based permissions, quorum approvals, time-based constraints, or combinations thereof.
 Securosys Smart Key Attributes (SKA) enable enforcement of such advanced authorization policies.

-Due to critical incidents, such as a major blockchain transaction being improperly executed directly from cold storage1, organizations are adopting stricter security postures.
-This includes isolating their cryptographic keys within Hardware Security Modules (HSMs) located in air-gapped environments.
+Due to critical incidents, such as a major blockchain transactions being mistakenly executed directly from cold storage1, organizations are adopting stricter security postures.
+This includes isolating their cryptographic keys within Hardware Security Modules (HSMs) located in air-gapped environments[^2].

 In such deployments, HSMs are physically disconnected from external networks and cannot directly communicate with the TSB or business applications.
 As a result, transaction approval must occur in person, requiring physical access to the HSM environment.